20 US Colleges that Are Great for International Students

 International students at the University of Wisconsin - Madison aren't likely to feel alone, since the school has about 4,000 students from 130 countries.
 Some of the many activities offered to international students are the BRIDGE 'friendship' program, volunteer opportunities, and the Assembly of International Students.

 Clemson University enrolls about 1,500 international students per year, and they can rest easy knowing they'll get continued support throughout their studies.
 The school provides regular meetings held either one-on-one or in groups with staff members to ensure international students' success.

 International students in need of financial assistance should definitely consider Marquette University.
 According to the school, in the fall of 2010 more than 90% of its international applicants received some sort of scholarship.
 Students interested in this school can also take advantage of the International Student Network to talk with those who know what it's like to come from a different country to study.

 To help potential and new international enrollees prepare for their college careers, the University of Mississippi provides information on applications, visas, housing, employment and campus resources.
 Once on campus, students can join a variety of international organizations, including the African Caribbean Association, Cultural Connections Program, International Student Association, Muslim Student Association and Thai Student Organization.

 20. University of Delaware

-The University of Delaware can also provide international students with a great deal of useful information, covering topics such as travel, housing, visas, obtaining a driver's license and volunteering as an interpreter.
-International students can also get active on campus through student organizations and events.
+With over 3,500 international students, University of Delaware provides programming that covers topics such as travel, housing, visas, obtaining a driver's license, and volunteering as an interpreter.
+International students can also be active on campus through student organizations and events.

 Could recruiting international students help solve the financial woes of U.S. colleges?